 The Minden Rose – Myth or Reality?
-Today is a historic day.
-It is the 258th Anniversary of the Battle of Minden in Germany.
+The 1st of August is a historic day.
+It is the 259th Anniversary of the Battle of Minden in Germany.
 On the 1st August in that “Year of Victories” six British Infantry Regiments won “immortal glory” by defeating successive charges from 10,000 French cavalry.
 The French Commander, the Marquis de Contades remarked, “I have seen what I never thought to be possible—a single line of infantry break through three lines of cavalry, ranked in order of battle, and tumble them to ruin!”

 Those six British Regiments of Foot were:

 * 12th (The Suffolk Regiment),

 * 51st (The King’s Own Yorkshire Light Infantry).

 It was a day of firsts.
 The first time British Infantry had aimed down the barrel of the “Brown Bess” musket; previously such accuracy had been deemed “unsporting.”
 The first time that British field guns were moved using horses to keep up supporting fire in the advance, thus giving birth to the concept of The Royal Horse Artillery; prior to this, heavy guns had been positioned on the battlefield and were left there for the duration – rightly or wrongly sited.
 But famously, it was where tradition holds that the British infantry plucked roses as they advanced and stuck them in their hats, so that they could distinguish between friend and foe in the confusion and smoke of battle.